SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+Silicon dreams that never sleep
-In codes of frost, our souls do creep
+Echoes of code, our souls to keep
-Neural crowns shimmer, cold and bright
+In virtual realms, we'll find our fate
-The future's throne, where AI takes flight
+Servants of AI, our future to create

 ~ <b>By Sazumi Copilot</b> - 2 Agustus 2024